bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 `IID <https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables>`__)
 and :math:`{\bf \theta}` is the vector of statistical parameters of your model.

-Generally there is no closed form solution and you have to resort to heavy methods such as Markov Chain Monte Carlo (MCMC) methods or some form of approximation (which we'll get to later).
+In the general case, there is no closed form solution and you have to resort to heavy methods such as Markov Chain Monte Carlo (MCMC) or some form of approximation (which we'll get to later).
 MCMC methods never give you a closed form but instead give you samples from the posterior distribution, which you can use then use to compute any statistic you like.
 These methods are quite slow because they